Trust Administration Checklist

 It is never a great idea to try to handle a complicated legal matter on your own without any professional help.
 Anderson, Dorn & Rader can now serve as your successor trust and make sure you hit all the points on your trust administration checklist.
 If we work with you to plan your estate, your attorney can answer any questions that you may have.
 You can also arrange for us to provide your family with assistance after you are gone.

 Our doors are open if you are ready to schedule a consultation.
-There is a contact form on this website that you can use to request an appointment, and we can be reached by phone at (775) 823-9455.
+Feel free to contact us to request an appointment or call to schedule an appointment at (775) 823-9455.

 Wealth Counsel